chiarabuono/Assignment1_Cogar/docs/source/integration_KPI.rst

-Unit Test KPI
+integration Test KPI
 ====================

-The description of the integration testing KPIs and the obtained results
+The description of the integration testing (KPIs) and the obtained results